Helmet with Grotesque Visor (1540 CE)

 Description

-The helmet is made of steel, weighs approximately 2.8 kg (6.17 lbs), and is a close-fitting type known as a Burgundian-style helmet.
-It measures roughly 41.5 cm (16.34 in.) in height and 22 cm (8.66 in.) in both width and depth.
-The visor, designed as a grotesque mask, is divided into two parts to allow the upper section to be raised while the lower section keeps the helmet in place.
-Air holes are discreetly placed between the mask’s teeth and nostrils, and the real vision slits are located above the mask’s eyes, as the eye holes are purely decorative.
-The helmet once held a plume of exotic feathers, symbolizing chivalric ideals, as indicated by the rivet holes.
+The helmet is made of steel and weighs about 2.8 kg (6.17 lbs).
+It is a close-fitting type often described as Burgundian in style and measures roughly 41.5 cm in height (16.34 inches) and 22 cm in both width and depth (8.66 inches).
+The grotesque visor is divided into two parts, allowing the upper section to be raised while the lower section remains in place.
+Air holes are concealed between the teeth and nostrils of the mask, while the true vision slits are positioned above the mask’s eyes, since the eye openings themselves are decorative rather than functional.

 Object Products